 For the fiber supplement, there are several different options.
 Psyllium husk is very effective, but can be quite harsh on the intestines for those who suffer from Leaky Gut Syndrome or who have an irritated intestinal membrane.
 Other good alternatives are acacia powder and pure apple fiber.
 Here is a good example that contains soluble fiber from golden flax meal and acacia, plus inulin as a prebiotic.

 Regular bentonite clay doesn’t mix well with water, so look for a brand that comes in liquid form, like this one.
 This will make the detox drink a lot easier to mix and drink.
 Add it to your fiber supplement and shake up the mixture for a few seconds, then quickly drink it before it settles.
 Drink another extra large glass of water immediately after.
 Both these ingredients are great for detox.
 The bentonite clay soaks up toxins (its in a category of supplements named the ‘toxin binders’), and the fiber physically pushes waste matter out through your colon.

 - 1 flat Tbsp. fiber supplement

 This detox drink should be taken on an empty stomach, so don’t eat anything for an hour before and after you drink it.
 The easiest times are usually first thing in the morning, in the afternoon, and a couple of hours before bedtime.
 You can drink it 2-3 times each day.

 There is another drink that you can use to support and protect your liver during your cleanse.
-Known as a liver flush, it is also popular among cleansers and combines olive oil, garlic and ginger.
-You can drink it once a day in the evenings, but it should be at least an hour after your last fiber/bentonite shake.
+Known as a liver flush, it is also popular among cleansers and combines olive oil, garlic, and ginger.
+You can drink it once a day in the evenings.

 Recipe: Liver Flush Drink